• Skip to primary navigation

 It pays to pay attention to the condition of your roof.
 Unlike some other home components, roof repair and replacement costs are rather high.
 However, anyone can reduce damage to their roof by doing a visual check once per month, trimming tree limbs that hang over the roof, and cleaning debris from the top of the house whenever you see it.

-Consider repairing or replacing gutters, too, as they are an essential component of total roof maintenance.
+When it’s time to get new rainwater pipes or gutters, don’t put it off, as they are an essential component of total roof maintenance.

 Once you buy a house, you’ll want to protect that investment.
 These money-saving tips for homeowners are a great start to doing just that!